Classic Maya of the Rainforest

 -- By land or air you can travel to Belize to visit Xunantunich, Caracol, Cahal Pech, Lubaantun, Lamanai and numerous underground caves.

--- By air or land you can go to Guatemala City to visit the museums and the highland Maya villages of Antigua, Atitlán, Chichicastenango, and Santiago de Atitlan.
+-- By non-stop air you can go to Guatemala City to visit the museums and the highland Maya villages of Antigua, Atitlán, Chichicastenango, and Santiago de Atitlan.

 Palenque also connects easily with these parts of the Maya World: